awsdocs/amazon-opensearch-service-developer-guide/doc_source/fgac.md

   With Amazon Cognito authentication, one of the assumed roles from the identity pool must match the IAM role that you specified for the master user\.
 For more information about this configuration, see [\(Optional\) Configuring granular access](cognito-auth.md#cognito-auth-granular) and [Tutorial: Configure a domain with an IAM master user and Amazon Cognito authentication](fgac-walkthrough-iam.md)\.
 ![\[Cognito sign-in page\]](http://docs.aws.amazon.com/opensearch-service/latest/developerguide/images/cognito-auth.png)
-+ If you choose to use the internal user database, you can sign in to Dashboards with your master user name and password\.
++ If you choose to use the internal user database, you can sign in to Dashboards with your master username and password\.
 You must access Dashboards over HTTPS\.
 Amazon Cognito and SAML authentication for Dashboards both replace this login screen\.

   For more information about this configuration, see [Tutorial: Configure a domain with the internal user database and HTTP basic authentication](fgac-walkthrough-basic.md)\.
 ![\[Basic authentication sign-in page\]](http://docs.aws.amazon.com/opensearch-service/latest/developerguide/images/basic-auth-dashboards.png)